VERIFY BEFORE RELYING

 Authorized Relationships and Duties 40 to 60 questions Transaction broker, single agent, no brokerage relationship

-License Law, FREC, DBPR, Violations 60 to 90 questions Rule-heavy and easy to confuse
+License Law, Florida Real Estate Commission (FREC), DBPR, Violations 60 to 90 questions Rule-heavy and easy to confuse

 Computations and math 100 to 150 questions Formula recognition improves only with repetition